ZahraFatha/Assignment-2/README.md

 Your name:  `Zahra Fatha`

-Your teammates name:  `Aanisha Nawaz`
+Your teammates name:  `Aanisha Newaz`

 ## Collaboration Policy
 Students are encouraged to work in teams of two students for this assignment.
 Students can work alone, if they prefer.
 Teams larger than 2 are not permitted.